biocore/DEICODE/README.md

 # DEICODE (pronounced /dēˈkōd/)

-Through matrix completion methods trends can be discovered from environmental factors or patient outcome changes between sample groups.
+Through matrix completion methods trends can be discovered from environmental factors or patient outcomes between sample groups.

 This project is a demonstration of this method in 16S rRNA sequencing data.